MystenLabs/walrus-docs/docs/walrus-sites/portal.md

 pnpm serve:dev:worker
 ```

 to serve one of the portals.
-Typically, you will find it served at `localhost:8080` (but check the
+Typically, you will find it served at `localhost:3000` (for the server
-output of the serve command).
+side portal) or `localhost:8080` for the service worker (but check the output of the serve
+command).

 For the production versions, use the `prod` commands: `serve:prod:server` and `serve:prod:worker`.

-## Configuring the portal

-The most important configuration parameters for the portal are in `portal/common/lib/constants.ts`:

-- `NETWORK`: The Sui network to be used for fetching the Walrus Sites objects.
-Currently, we
-  use Sui `testnet`.
-- `AGGREGATOR`: The URL of the [aggregator](../usage/web-api.md) from which the portal will
-  fetch the Walrus blobs.
-- `SITE_PACKAGE`: The Sui object ID of the Walrus Sites package.
-- `MAX_REDIRECT_DEPTH`: The number of [redirects](./redirects.md) the portal will follow
-  before stopping.
-- `SITE_NAMES`: Hard coded `name: objectID` mappings, to override the SuiNS names.
-For development
-  only.